[?] Subscribe To This Site

 An Equity Loan, Types, Amounts & Qualifying

-If you can afford some extra monthly payments, there are various home loans available to
+If you can afford some extra monthly payments, there are various home loans, or equity loan types, available to finance your project.

 Home Equity Loan